mzalaya/regression-analysis-with-python/README.md

 # Regression Analysis with Python

-This repository holds the code for the book "Regression Analysis with Python" by [Luca Massaron](https://www.linkedin.com/in/lmassaron) and  [Alberto Boschetti](https://www.linkedin.com/in/alberto-boschetti-a050b55).
+This repository holds the notebooks for the book "Regression Analysis with Python" by [Luca Massaron](https://www.linkedin.com/in/lmassaron) and  [Alberto Boschetti](https://www.linkedin.com/in/alberto-boschetti-a050b55).
 You can find details about the book on the  [Packt website](https://www.packtpub.com/big-data-and-business-intelligence/regression-analysis-python).

 The books requires the current development version of scikit-learn, that is